-BBRO will be showing how soil can be visualised in three dimensions to help growers understand the way plants interacts with the soil.
+BBRO showed how soil can be visualised in three dimensions to help growers understand the way plants interacts with the soil.

 To support alternative pest management options, BBRO has introduced a novel infield aphid monitoring and testing system supported by web-based reporting.
-It will also demonstrate how the risk of virus transmission can now be mapped across the whole of the UK sugar beet growing region.
+The risk of virus transmission can now be mapped across the whole of the UK sugar beet growing region.

 Tony Peloe, International Sales Manager at Delta-T